muhtasim-sami/Local-Port-Checker/README.md

 # Local-Port-Checker
 A Python utility to check the status (open/closed) of local ports on your machine.
 This tool helps in troubleshooting network connectivity and verifying which ports are currently available or in use.
+Though it was made to find the port where the oracle database is running.

 ## Features
 - Check if a specific port is open or closed